kirkbushell/eloquence/README.md

 If using the explicit configuration, at a minimum you will need to define the "model" parameter.
 The "countField", "foreignKey", and "key" parameters will be calculated using the standard conventions mentioned above if they are omitted.

-#### Setup the observer

-You could do this in a service provider for your application (for example, in the `boot` method of `App\Providers\AppServiceProvider`):

-    Post::observe(new Eloquence\Behaviours\CountCache\CountCacheObserver);

-With that, you're all done!
-Whenever a user deals with their posts in any way, the observer will make sure the appropriate count cache is updated!
+With this configuration now setup - you're ready to go!

 ### Sum cache

-Sum caching is similar to count caching, except that instead of caching a _count_ of a related table's records, you cache a _sum_ or a particular field on the related table's records.
+Sum caching is similar to count caching, except that instead of caching a _count_ of a related table's records, you cache a _sum_ of a particular field on the related table's records.
 A simple example of this is where you have an order that has many items.
-Using sum caching, you can cache the sum all the items' prices, and store that sum in the order table.
+Using sum caching, you can cache the sum of all the items' prices, and store that sum in the order table.

 To get this working -- just like count caching -- you need to do two steps:

-1. Configure the sum cache on the model and
+1. Utilise the Summable trait on the model and
-2. Add the sum cache observer to the model to listen for certain events
+2. Configure the model for any sum caches

 #### Configure the sum cache

-To setup the sum cache configuration, we need to have the model implement the SumCache interface, like so:
+To setup the sum cache configuration, simply do the following:

-    class Item extends Eloquent implements SumCache {
+    class Item extends Eloquent {
+        use Summable;

         public function sumCaches() {
             return [Order::class];
         }
     }

 This tells the sum cache manager that the Item model has a sum cache on the Order model.
-So, whenever an item is added, modified, or deleted, the sum cache observer will update the appropriate order's sum cache for their items.
-In this case, it would update `item_total` on the user model.
+So, whenever an item is added, modified, or deleted, the sum cache behaviour will update the appropriate order's sum cache for their items.
+In this case, it would update `item_total` on the Order model.

 The example above uses the following conventions: